python-botogram/botogram/docs/deploy/common.rst

 Common deployment information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Even if different deployments techniques are *really* different, all of them
+Even if different deployment techniques are *really* different, all of them
 have two essential things in common: server security and application
 configuration.